Kaggle/kaggle-api/docs/README.md

     get                 Get the code for a kernel (formerly pull) list                List available kernels
-    init                Initialize metadata file for a kernel push                Deprecated: Push new code to a kernel and run the kernel pull                Deprecated: Pull down code from a kernel output              Get data output from the latest kernel runth new code and run it (formerly push) update              Update a kernel wi
-    status              Display the status of the latest kernel run
+    init                Initialize metadata file for a kernel push                Deprecated by update: Push new code to a kernel and run the kernel pull                Deprecated by get: Pull down code from a kernel output              Get data output from the latest kernel run update              Update a kernel with new code and run it (formerly push) status              Display the status of the latest kernel run
 ```